hydroper/as3parser/docs/features.md

   - `Map.isEmpty` and `Map.nonEmpty` should be efficient and just use AVM `nextnameindex` once.
 - Iterators

+## Static classes

+Static classes contain the `static` modifier.
+Such classes are not allowed to be instantiated at compile time.

 ## Enums

 The `enum` context keyword defines simple enumerations.
 Algebraic data types are complex and do not fit well with ActionScript, therefore the feature was oversimplified.

-Simple enumerations consist of variants mapped to (string, number) pairs.
+Simple enumerations consist of variants mapped to (*string*, *number*) pairs.
 With the `typeInference` compiler option on, string literals implicitly convert to enumerations.

 ```as3
 // Defines a class `E`.